Boeing raises China plane demand forecast 8 percent as overseas travel grows

 Boeing expects China to overtake the United States as the world's single-biggest aircraft market in the period through 2032.

 Chinese airlines are increasingly training their sights on overseas routes as the domestic market cools amid a slowing economy and government budget austerity.
-The overseas push is also fueled by rising numbers of outbound leisure travelers, expected to double to 200 million by 2020, according to brokerage CLSA.
+The overseas push is also fuelled by rising numbers of outbound leisure travellers, expected to double to 200 million by 2020, according to brokerage CLSA.

-Besides intensifying its coverage of neighboring countries, Air China alone has opened three new routes to the United States since July, 2013, including launching a three-time weekly service to Honolulu in January, 2014.
+Besides intensifying its coverage of neighbouring countries, Air China (0753.HK)(601111.SS) alone has opened three new routes to the United States since July, 2013, including launching a three-time weekly service to Honolulu in January, 2014.
 The last time it launched new flights to the United States was in the early 1980s.

-China Southern Airlines, the largest carrier on China-Australia routes, started flying non-stop to New York last month.
-Even budget carrier Spring Airlines, which flies mostly domestic and some Asian routes on its Airbus Group A320 jets, has been weighing an option to buy wide-body Airbus A330 planes.
+China Southern Airlines (1055.HK)(600029.SS), the largest carrier on China-Australia routes, started flying non-stop to New York last month.
+Even budget carrier Spring Airlines, which flies mostly domestic and some Asian routes on its Airbus Group (AIR.PA) A320 jets, has been weighing an option to buy wide-body Airbus A330 planes.

 (Reporting by Fang Yan and Matthew Miller in BEIJING; Editing by Kenneth Maxwell)